BearStudio/start-ui-native/README.md

 > EAS Build is a hosted service for building app binaries for your Expo and React Native projects.

 [Follow the steps here to setup and install the eas cli](https://docs.expo.dev/build/setup/#prerequisites).

+### BLE / Bluetooth

+Bluetooth feature has been removed to simplify expo project setup.

+If you want to use this feature, you can find [an expo article](https://expo.dev/blog/how-to-build-a-bluetooth-low-energy-powered-expo-app) that explains how to add it, or you can check the deletion commit of the feature [here](https://github.com/BearStudio/start-ui-native/pull/111/commits/a8d437fff1065f1450113b71a4bd962868f8b4be)